mgcrea/benchmark-kaizoumark/_posts/2016-09-23-boot-minimal-linux-qemu.md

 Writing superblocks and filesystem accounting information: done
 ~~~~

-Then, we can mount it and copy the init image
+Then, we can mount it and copy the init program into the image

 ~~~~
 $ mkdir tmp